koculu/Regor/docs-site/src/content/docs/guide/components.md

 2. `head.autoProps = true` + `head.entangle = true`: ref-to-ref inputs are two-way entangled.
 3. `head.autoProps = true` + `head.entangle = false`: ref-to-ref inputs are initial snapshot only.
 4. Primitive/object values targeting existing component ref fields are applied to those refs.
+5. For single-prop bindings, wrapping an expression in `ref(...)` gives the child a live reactive prop source even when the expression evaluates to a non-ref.

 ## Slots